autodesk-tandem/autodesk-tandem.github.io/README.md

 # Autodesk Tandem APIs

-_Autodesk Tandem Model Service API is currently released under a beta program and subject to Autodesk Tandem API Public Beta Program Terms.
-To learn more, please go to Tandem API page at Autodesk Feedback Community:_ [Tandem Feedback Community](https://feedback.autodesk.com/project/home.html?cap=0951fbaea16047758976fdb0db4d4502)

 Tandem digital twins represent a hub of information about your facility and they establish the existence and location of assets within that facility.
 That foundation is critical, but any good digital twin will include integrations with other systems and will support programmatic management of the asset data.
 Therefore, API access to the Tandem data model is essential.
 Over time, we plan to offer comprehensive APIs in several contexts to help developers customize and extend the foundational capabilities that the Tandem product provides.

 ![API Contexts](./img/API_contexts.png)

 Sample code for each API context exists on GitHub: [Tandem API Samples](https://github.com/autodesk-tandem)

-_NOTE: Currently, these samples are marked "Private".
-To gain access, you will need to request that we add your GitHub username to the repository._

 The main read/write functions will not be very interesting until you learn how to setup a Facility, create user-defined Parameters, and map those parameters to assets using Classifications in a Facility Template.
 To learn how to do that and to get started with the product, visit: [intandem.autodesk.com](https://intandem.autodesk.com/)

 ## REST API - Autodesk Tandem Model Service API (BETA)
-The REST API is the first one that will be officially supported.
+The REST API is the first context that will be officially supported.
 It is the base level API that communicates with the Tandem data server and manages `create/read/write/delete` of property data for assets.
 These asset properties are also called "parameters" in the Tandem client app, and those names are interchangeable in this documentation.

 The REST API is a thin layer over the underlying Tandem database.
 It is designed to be very efficient and powerful, but with that comes some slightly cryptic payloads and some calls that could cause unwanted changes to the facility data if not constructed properly.
 We advise that you avoid calling endpoints that we mark with WARNINGs, and we advise that you do comprehensive testing on datasets that you can afford to recreate before deploying on critical datasets.